-Download installation archive files from the Oracle website.
+Download the installation archive files from the Oracle Database downloads page.

-- Use any browser to access the software download page on the Oracle website: http://www.oracle.com/technetwork/indexes/downloads/index.html - 2.
-Go to the download page for the product to install. - 3.
+1. Use any browser to access the Oracle Database software downloads page:

+- 2. Go to the download page for the product to install. - 3.
 On the download page, identify the required disk space by adding the file sizes for each required file.